qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

    the pull request but you'll need to fix the conflict(s) as :ref:`explained below <fix_conflicts>` to allow any review.
 #.
 Fill the form if needed and click again :guilabel:`Create pull request` button.
 #.
-A new PR is added to https://github.com/qgis/QGIS-Documentation/pulls
+A new PR is added to the `Pull requests list <https://github.com/qgis/QGIS-Documentation/pulls>`_
    and everybody can look or comment it.
 #.
 That will trigger a `Travis CI build <https://travis-ci.org/qgis/QGIS-Documentation>`_
    automatically checking if your contribution doesn't contain a build error.